-New Zealand has had three official flags to represent the nation since 1834.
+New Zealand has had three recognised flags since 1834.

 Need for a flag

-New Zealand’s first official flag was prompted by the seizure of a Hokianga-built ship in Sydney, Australia, in 1830.
+New Zealand’s first recognised flag was prompted by the seizure of a Hokianga-built ship in Sydney, New South Wales, in 1830.
 The Sir George Murray sailed to Sydney without a register (a certificate containing ownership and construction details).
 New Zealand-built ships could not sail under the British flag or register because New Zealand was not then a British colony, but landing in Australia without a register broke British navigation laws.
 The Sir George Murray was seized by the authorities and later sold.
 The new owner had to get a temporary licence before sailing.

 In August 1831 the Sydney Herald reported that the new owner of the Sir George Murray, Thomas McDonnell, sailed into Sydney Harbour from New Zealand with a flag flying from the masthead.
 The paper described this flag as the ‘new Zealand colours’, which it went on to describe as ‘the English St. George ensign, the ground of one quarter being blue, and having a half moon in its centre.
 This, we believe, is the first time these colours have been exhibited.’1 The paper does not state how this flag was greeted by the New South Wales authorities.
 McDonnell’s flag had no official status.